 I downsized my life into one bag, packed a couple of hand tools and some jewellery wire and bought a one way ticket to Australia.
 Over the next couple of years the few tools I had slowly grew into a portable workshop briefcase.
 I have now been on the road for around 6 years with pop up workshops of some sort or another all over the world; from beachside garages in Sydney, a riverside campervan-convert in NZ, a chalet in the French Alps, an apartment in Bangkok, a caravan in the forests of Southwest England and the mountains of Fukushima and Hokkaido, Japan.
 Everywhere I travel inspires me to broaden my designs by incorporating the cultural styles and using the land's unique materials.

 Travel is in my heart and Jewellery is my passion.
-The love of these two things lead me to creating my brand, Silver Road Jewellery
+The love of these two things lead me to creating my brand, Jack Mitchell Jewellery.

 Hello!!
 This is me!!